NottingHack/rules/membership-of-the-hackspace.rst

 **Members must follow and agree to all rules**, and membership may be revoked through the complaints policy.

 Nottingham Hackspace is required under Companies Act [#]_ to keep a record of the name, and current address of each member.
-We use the HMS (Hackspace Members System) website [#]_ to keep this information, it is very important, and your legal obligation, that you keep this up-to-date, including your full legal name, postal address and email address [#]_, for contact purposes.
+We use the HMS (Hackspace Members System) website [#]_ to keep this information.
+It is very important, and your legal obligation, that you keep this up-to-date, including your full legal name, postal address and email address [#]_, for contact purposes.

 .. [#] Companies Act 2006 http://www.legislation.gov.uk/ukpga/2006/46/contents